jmce22/pands-problem-sheet/README.md

 This repository contains the scripts I used to complete the eight problem sheet tasks which were part of the assessment for the Programming and Scripting module of the Higher Diploma in Data Analytics from ATU. \
 I had some basic familiarity with Python before I commenced this module, having completed roughly half of a 22-hour Python Bootcamp course on Udemy last summer.

 I used VSCode to write my scripts and to upload them to a repository on github for assessment.

+I have included references for tasks as part of the comments within the python scripts.
+For the first three weeks, my source of information was simply the lecture material, coupled with W3 schools as suggested by the lecturer.
+From week 4 onwards, my range of references expanded to other material found online.
+I have also included references within this README file where I thought they might be useful to understand how I came to my solutions.

+At the end of this script I have included reference for material I used to write this README file itself.

 &nbsp;